 For more information on cables, including finding the best HDMI cable if you want to go with an advanced connection, please see the article Connect TV to PC for graphical illustrations.

 After you get the cable, connect your laptop or desktop to the LCD TV with this cable, hit the INPUT button on your LCD TV and choose computer, and then find out how to switch your computer over to the LCD high-def big screen TV.
-On my Dell and almost all Dell laptops, you hold down the FN (function) key and press F8 a couple of times.
+As I mentioned above, on my Dell and almost all Dell laptops, you hold down the FN (function) key and press F8 a couple of times.
 For a desktop, you’ll probably have to go into the display card settings by right-clicking on your desktop.
 We also have how to videos on this topic in this post: How To Connect Computer To TV.

 Get your copy of his latest book entitled Obvious Conclusions, stories of a Midwestern emigrant influenced and corrupted by many years living in San Francisco and abroad.
 It just received its first outstanding review "...reminiscent of David Sedaris or Augusten Burroughs" on Amazon UK.